|

 The Path of Practice |

-For all prospective students of Tai Chi Chuan the first phase of training is to learn the primary sequence of movements called "slowset" well enough to be able to perform them on one's own from start to finish without interruption.
-This could take anywhere from 3 months to 3 years depending on the quantity and quality of one's instruction and independent practice.
+For all prospective students of Taichi Chuan the first phase of training is to learn the primary sequence of movements called "slowset" well enough to be able to perform them on one's own from start to finish without interruption.
+This could take anywhere from three months to three years depending on the quantity and quality of one's instruction and practice.

 The next step is to develop and employ the principles of the Slowset both inwardly and outwardly.
 This means spending more time practicing the various strength building exercises from class and practicing slowset more pateiently and calmly to build better aligment and clearer focus.
 It also means getting introduced to the exciting realm of partner practice called Push Hands, starting with fixed-steps and using one hand only in an exercise called Single Circle, but gradually evolving into using both hands in a loose series of simple movements called Double Push Hands.